 The configure build can be used to build Ghostscript on MSys/Mingw systems, but with a caveat.
 The msys-dvlpr adds header files into the compiler's header search paths which cause a clash, and the build will fail as a result.
-If you have the msys-dvlpr package installed, and until a better solution is available you can work around this by temporarily renaming the $\msys\l.0\include$ directory so those headers are no longer found by the compiler.
+If you have the msys-dvlpr package installed, and until a better solution is available you can work around this by temporarily renaming the \mingw\msys\1.0\include directory so those headers are no longer found by the compiler.